1680:full

 Ask, Don’t Tell; Listen, Don’t Direct: Organizational Alignment

-At one of my previous employers, our sister organization in Washington DC was having difficulty defining its program tasking for the next year.
+At one of my previous employers, our sister organization in Washington DC was having difficulty defining its program tasking and organizational alignment for the next year.

 by Dan Harrison